gitpod-io/retired-gatsby-website/src/blog/opensource.md

     </a>
 </div>

-# Gitpod Self-Hosted is Free
+# Gitpod Self-Hosted is Now Free

 The [SaaS offering of gitpod.io](https://www.gitpod.io/pricing/#) remains the easiest way to streamline your development workflows with continuously prebuilt dev environments.